 When a project is running slowly, you will often see an obvious function or process taking a lot more time than others.
 This is your primary bottleneck, and you can usually increase speed by optimizing this area.

-For more info about using the profiler within Godot see Debugger panel.
+For more info about using Godot's built-in profiler, see Debugger panel.

 Although the Godot IDE profiler is very convenient and useful, sometimes you need more power, and the ability to profile the Godot engine source code itself.

-You may need to compile Godot from source in order to use a third party profiler so that you have program database information available.
+You will need to compile Godot from source to use a third-party profiler.
+This is required to obtain debugging symbols.
 You can also use a debug build, however, note that the results of profiling a debug build will be different to a release build, because debug builds are less optimized.
-Bottlenecks are often in a different place in debug builds, so you should profile release builds wherever possible.
+Bottlenecks are often in a different place in debug builds, so you should profile release builds whenever possible.

 From the left, Callgrind is listing the percentage of time within a function and its children (Inclusive), the percentage of time spent within the function itself, excluding child functions (Self), the number of times the function is called, the function name, and the file or module.

-This is actually an excellent example because in an ideal world, only a very small proportion of time would be spent in the graphics driver, and this is an indication that there is a problem with too much communication and work being done in the graphics API.
-This profiling lead to the development of 2d batching, which greatly speeds up 2d by reducing bottlenecks in this area.
+This is actually an excellent example because, in an ideal world, only a very small proportion of time would be spent in the graphics driver.
+This is an indication that there is a problem with too much communication and work being done in the graphics API.
+This specific profiling led to the development of 2D batching, which greatly speeds up 2D rendering by reducing bottlenecks in this area.

 Manually timing functions¶

 Another handy technique, especially once you have identified the bottleneck using a profiler, is to manually time the function or area under test.
-The specifics vary according to language, but in GDScript, you would do the following:
+The specifics vary depending on the language, but in GDScript, you would do the following:

 As you attempt to optimize functions, be sure to either repeatedly profile or time them as you go.
 This will give you crucial feedback as to whether the optimization is working (or not).

-Something else to be particularly aware of, especially when comparing timing results of two different versions of a function, is that the results can be highly dependent on whether the data is in the CPU cache or not.
-CPUs don't load data directly from main memory, because although main memory can be huge (many GBs), it is very slow to access.
-Instead CPUs load data from a smaller, higher speed bank of memory, called cache.
-Loading data from cache is super fast, but every time you try and load a memory address that is not stored in cache, the cache must make a trip to main memory and slowly load in some data.
+CPU caches are something else to be particularly aware of, especially when comparing timing results of two different versions of a function.
+The results can be highly dependent on whether the data is in the CPU cache or not.
+CPUs don't load data directly from the system RAM, even though it's huge in comparison to the CPU cache (several gigabytes instead of a few megabytes).
+This is because system RAM is very slow to access.
+Instead, CPUs load data from a smaller, faster bank of memory called cache.
+Loading data from cache is very fast, but every time you try and load a memory address that is not stored in cache, the cache must make a trip to main memory and slowly load in some data.
 This delay can result in the CPU sitting around idle for a long time, and is referred to as a "cache miss".

-This means that the first time you run a function, it may run slowly, because the data is not in cache.
-The second and later times, it may run much faster because the data is in cache.
-So always use averages when timing, and be aware of the effects of cache.
+This means that the first time you run a function, it may run slowly because the data is not in the CPU cache.
+The second and later times, it may run much faster because the data is in the cache.
+Due to this, always use averages when timing, and be aware of the effects of cache.

 Understanding caching is also crucial to CPU optimization.
 If you have an algorithm (routine) that loads small bits of data from randomly spread out areas of main memory, this can result in a lot of cache misses, a lot of the time, the CPU will be waiting around for data instead of doing any work.
 Instead, if you can make your data accesses localised, or even better, access memory in a linear fashion (like a continuous list), then the cache will work optimally and the CPU will be able to work as fast as possible.